 Best guess: Anxiety and/or a change in diet

-Solution: Keep the first few days at home low-key but structured, following a reliable walk-eat-play routine.
-Find out what he's been used to eating, try to feed him the same, and gradually switch over to the dog food of your choice.
-If the vomiting or diarrhea is severe or doesn't go away quickly, see a vet.
+Keep the first few days at home low-key but structured, following a reliable walk-eat-play routine.
+Find out what what your dog is used to eating, try to feed your dog the same food, and gradually switch over to the dog food of your choice.
+If the vomiting or diarrhea is severe or doesn’t go away quickly, see a vet.

 You’re up half the night listening to your dog whine and cry in his crate.

-Best guess: Scared and alone in a strange place, face it--he's a bit freaked out.
+Best guess: Scared and alone in a strange place, face it–your pup is a bit freaked out.

 In the time it takes you to answer the doorbell or check your email, your dog chews the TV remote, the couch cushions, and your favorite running shoes.

-Best guess: You've adopted a chewing fiend and/or he's nervous
+Best guess: You’ve adopted a chewing fiend/nervous/new teeth coming in

 You take your dog off-leash and he disappears.